 Iran-US Ceasefire on the Brink as Death Toll Reaches 3,375 and Peace Talks Stall

-The fragile 14-day ceasefire between the United States and Iran is nearing its expiry with deeply mixed signals about its extension, as Iran reports at least 3,375 people killed in the conflict and diplomatic efforts in Islamabad struggle to produce a breakthrough β with oil prices rising and global markets on edge.
+The fragile 14-day ceasefire between the United States and Iran is nearing its expiry with deeply mixed signals about its extension, as Iran reports at least 3,375 people killed in the conflict and diplomatic efforts in Islamabad struggle to produce a breakthrough — with oil prices rising sharply and global markets on edge.

 Background

-The conflict between Iran, Israel, and the United States escalated sharply in early 2026, drawing in regional powers and triggering a global economic shock through its impact on energy markets.
-A 14-day ceasefire was agreed between the US and Iran, but as of Monday 20 April, the truce is nearing its expiry with no confirmed extension.
-A separate ten-day ceasefire between Israel and Lebanon has been welcomed by aid groups, but the broader regional situation remains volatile.
+A 14-day ceasefire was agreed between the US and Iran following intense diplomatic pressure from European and Asian powers, but as of Monday 20 April, the truce is nearing its expiry with no confirmed extension.
+A separate ten-day ceasefire between Israel and Lebanon has been welcomed by aid groups, but the broader regional situation remains volatile, with reports of continued military activity near the Lebanese border putting pressure on that fragile truce.

 Key Developments

-Iran reported on Monday that at least 3,375 people have been killed in the conflict.
+Iran reported on Monday that at least 3,375 people have been killed in the conflict, a figure that has drawn condemnation from human rights organisations and renewed calls for a permanent ceasefire.
 The US Central Command reported that its naval blockade of the Strait of Hormuz has forced numerous vessels back to Iranian ports, significantly disrupting global oil supplies and driving Brent crude above $96 per barrel.
-Pakistan is preparing to host a second phase of peace talks between the US and Iran in Islamabad, with JD Vance expected to lead the US delegation if Iran agrees to participate.

-Iran's president has suggested engagement with the US is possible, but the signals from Tehran remain mixed.
-The UN Security Council held an emergency session on Monday to address a recent escalation in Russian attacks in Ukraine, which have caused dozens of civilian deaths β underscoring the multiple simultaneous crises facing the international community.
+The UN Security Council held an emergency session on Monday to address a recent escalation in Russian attacks in Ukraine, which have caused dozens of civilian deaths — underscoring the multiple simultaneous crises facing the international community.
+Lebanon is preparing for bilateral negotiations with Israel following the ten-day ceasefire, which aid groups have welcomed as an opportunity to deliver humanitarian assistance to affected populations.

 Why It Matters